 Depending on where you live, you may have access to a Local Plus Network (LPN).
 An LPN is a smaller network of providers and facilities that have met certain measures of medical care quality and efficiency.
 An LPN has lower associate payroll contributions; however, these networks will include a smaller number of providers.
 If you are in an area that offers an LPN, you will have more than three medical plan choices (for example, you will see both the Open Access and Local Plus networks if available in your area).

-The High Deductible Health Plan with HSA (HDHP) works similar to other WSI medical plan options, but with some important differences.
-If you enroll in the HDHP plan, you are able to contribute pretax dollars to an HSA.
+The High Deductible HSA Plan works similarly to other WSI medical plan options, but with some important differences.
+If you enroll in this plan, you are able to contribute pretax dollars to an HSA.
 An HSA is an individual custodial account that eligible individuals may use to pay out-of-pocket qualified health care expenses, including medical, dental, vision and prescription drug costs.

-With the HDHP plan, eligible expenses, such as a doctor’s visit when you are sick or a prescription drug, will be paid in full by you until you meet your “coverage level” deductible.
+With the High Deductible HSA plan, eligible expenses, such as a doctor’s visit when you are sick or a prescription drug, will be paid in full by you until you meet your “coverage level” deductible.
 Unlike the Standard and Premium plans, if you have any dependents covered on your medical plan, you must meet the “family” deductible amount before the plan pays any eligible expenses.
 You can choose to pay for this care from funds available in your HSA, or not.
 It is your choice.
-Just like the other medical plan options from WSI, the HDHP will pay for certain preventive services, screenings and drugs at 100 percent with no deductible when you see an in-network provider.
+Just like the other medical plan options from WSI, the High Deductible with HSA plan will pay for certain preventive services, screenings and drugs at 100 percent with no deductible when you see an in-network provider.

 The out-of-pocket maximum is the most you will have to pay in the plan year for covered health care expenses and protects you from financial risk.
 The medical plan pays 100 percent of all remaining covered expenses for the rest of the plan year once you have met your out-of-pocket maximum.
 The out-of-pocket maximum includes your deductible, coinsurance and covered prescription drug expenses.

-Like the Standard and the Premium plans, with the HDHP, if you have any dependents covered on our medical plan, each member can meet the single (or individual) out-of-pocket maximum until the overall family out-of-pocket maximum is met before the plan pays 100 percent of all remaining covered expenses for the rest of the plan year.
+Like the Standard and the Premium plans, with the High Deductible HSA plan, if you have any dependents covered on our medical plan, each member can meet the single (or individual) out-of-pocket maximum until the overall family out-of-pocket maximum is met before the plan pays 100 percent of all remaining covered expenses for the rest of the plan year.

-In selected ZIP code areas, Premium, Standard and HDHP plans may include both the Open Access Network plan and the Local Plus Network options.
+In selected ZIP code areas, your Cigna plan options may include both the Open Access Plus Network plan and a Local Plus Network option.
 The LPN plans cover the same services and have the same deductibles, coinsurance, out-of-pocket maximums, etc. as the broad network plan options.
 The LPN has a limited list of participating providers chosen for having met certain measures of medical care quality and efficiency, such as: